tapfortap/Documentation/Titanium.md

 ```

 #### The TapForTap proxy
-The TapForTap proxy contains the Tap for Tap methos initialization and for providing additional information about your users.
+The TapForTap proxy contains the Tap for Tap methods required for initializing Tap for Tap and for providing additional information about your users.

 Usage
 ```js